Fiber to the Home (FTTH) Internet Technology Overview

 Broadband technology is constantly evolving, as the need and desire for faster and faster speeds drive providers to offer their customers higher bandwidth.
 There are generally three main technologies offered today:

 2) Satellite providers offer speeds up to 100Mbps but have drawbacks in latency and high costs for a much slower service compared to FTTH Internet.
 Due to the need to transmit from the satellite to a ground station and then the VSAT, latency is currently unavoidable in the satellite modem service.

 3) Telco providers offer a mixture of copper-based services, like DSL variants and G.fast, along with various FTTx (Fiber-To-The-Home, Cabinet, etc.) similar to cable providers.
 With the Fiber/DSL hybrid connections, the farther away from the end-user CPE device that the fiber is terminated, the slower the speeds, as copper or ethernet connections can drop the speeds down to a slower bandwidth.
 As with cable operators, Telcos also offer GPON Fiber Cable, XGS-PON, EPON, and 10G EPON fiber modem solutions.

 All of these FTTH internet technologies use an OLT (Optical Line Terminator) as a central controller, and CPE devices called ONT (Optical Node Terminal) or ONU (Optical Node Unit) that go into customer homes.
 Much like cable modems used for DOCSIS services, the ONT/ONU is provided by the broadband operator to the end-user.
 These devices must be certified and then refurbished and reissued when returned by a customer before being reissued to the next customer.
 This can be a difficult and time-consuming process without automated testing systems.

 How Promptlink Helps Solve ONT and ONU Testing Challenges

 Promptlink has been testing CPE devices on our systems since 2004, holding multiple patents such as for Wireless Testing of CPE Devices.
 The biggest names in broadband have trusted Promptlink with their customer devices, testing hundreds of millions of CPE over the years.
 From DOCSIS to xPON to xDSL, Powerline and more, Promptlink sets the industry standard.

-To see how Promptlink can help solve your testing challenges, you can contact us.
+To see how Promptlink can help solve your FTTH internet speed and FTTH CPE testing needs, you can contact us.